Patrick McHenry: 2012

 McHenry defeated Ken Fortenberry and Don Peterson with 72.54% of the vote in the primary.
 He defeated Democrat Patsy Keever in the general election with 56.99% of the vote.

 2014

 McHenry defeated Richard Lynch in the primary with 78.04% of the vote.
 He defeated Democrat Tate MacQueen with 61.02% of the vote in the general election.

 2016

 McHenry defeated Jeff Gregory, Jeffrey Baker, and Albert Lee Wiley Jr. with 78.42% of the vote in the primary.
 He defeated Democrat Andy Millard with 63.14% of the vote in the general election.

 2018

 McHenry defeated a host of fellow Republicans in the primary with 70.72% of the vote.
 He defeated Democrat David Wilson Brown with 59.29% percent of the vote in the general election.

 2020

 McHenry defeated David Johnson and Ralf Walters in the primary with 71.67% of the vote.
 He defeated Democrat David Parker with 68.91% of the vote in the general election.

+2022

+McHenry defeated five opponents in the primary with 68.1% of the vote.
+He defeated Democrat Pam Genant with 72.6% of the vote in the general election.

+Personal life

+McHenry has been married to Giulia Cangiano since 2010.
+They live in Denver, North Carolina, and have three children.